-UAM-CTC Department of Public Safety
+UAM-CTC University Police Department

 The UAM Physical Plant Motor Pool is the primary responsible department for providing transportation services during incidents and may require support from the UAM-CTC Physical Plant.
 The UAM Physical Plant Motor Pool will be responsible for providing resources during evacuations, route planning, and other transportation related issues.
-UAM-CTC DPS will assist in route planning and crowd control.
+UAM-CTC UPD will assist in route planning and crowd control.